How to Measure For A Custom Driveshaft

 Measure from the edge of the seal

 (Not the output shaft)

 to the centerline of the rear u-joint.

 The car can be lifted under the differential but make sure it has the weight on the rear springs**

-To properly measure the rear end yoke, first determine if the yoke has (2) tabs that the rear joint will sit-in between or if there is not tabs (tabs are in the picture above) or if it has a flat plate.
+To properly measure the rear end yoke, first determine if the yoke has (2) tabs that the rear joint will sit-in between, or if there are no tabs (tabs are in the picture above) or if it has a flat plate.

 Please Provide the Following Information:

 1. Transmission Year/Make/Model (please advise spline count if possible)

 2. Differential Info: What did it come from?
 Does it have u-bolts or straps and (4) bolts, or does it have a flat plate (3-bolt / 4-bolt / 6-bolt)